 What exactly counts as a Monthly Active Row (MAR) on Fivetran?

 A MAR is a unique primary key seen in a sync within a calendar month.
-A row inserted on day 1 and updated 30 times still counts as 1 MAR.
+A row inserted on day 1 and updated thirty times still counts as 1 MAR.
 The trap is that high-churn tables (sessions, orders with status changes, IoT readings) where every row updates daily can produce 30M MAR from 1M unique keys, charged at the per-MAR rate.
 Fivetran has volume discounts above 50M MAR but the math surprises teams the first time the table churn pattern is understood.

 Is Airbyte's connector library actually as broad as Fivetran's?

 On count, yes (350+ vs 300+).
 On reliability, Fivetran's 300+ are all maintained by Fivetran with internal SLAs; Airbyte's 350+ split between Airbyte-maintained (the top ~50) and community-maintained (the long tail).
 For common sources (Salesforce, HubSpot, Stripe, Shopify), both are reliable.
 For obscure or niche sources, Fivetran's connectors are usually more polished.
+The OSS escape hatch matters more than the connector parity claim for most teams shopping alternatives.

 Can I migrate from Fivetran to Airbyte without disrupting downstream queries?